All Episodes

 Yes, America's Anchorman is away, and this is your undocumented Anchorman sitting in.

-No supporting paperwork whatsoever coming to you live from Ice Station E.I.B. in far northern New Hampshire where the snow is falling today.
+No supporting paperwork whatsoever coming to you live from Ice Station EIB in far northern New Hampshire where the snow is falling today.

 But it's all good fun until then.

-Uh if you're uh if you're fleeing the country, uh you can't d do swing by and say hello, we always love to see you.
+If you're fleeing the country, you can't do swing by and say hello.

-Um this is a good day, by the way, to flee to Canada, because it's Boxing Day up there in all the shopping malls, so you will get some terrific boxing day bargains if you pick today to flee the country.
+This is a good day, by the way, to flee to Canada because it's Boxing Day up there in all the shopping malls.

-I think Mr. Certainly, in fact, is coming to see us in Miami.
+And so it's one of those things where if I'm heading to do some live stage shows, I think Mr. Certainly, in fact, is coming to see us in Miami.

 He's basically done like me.

-Um the um but uh but uh the guy who is the inspiration for Rod Burgundy uh who is a fella uh who was uh caught uh at a TV station in Detroit, Mort Krim.
+But the guy who is the inspiration for Ron Burgundy, who is a fella who was at a TV station in Detroit, Mort Krim, he's actually retired to Jacksonville, the Jacksonville area.

 Really?